Bacon Tomato Pasta Casserole

 Thanks Tisha!
 Indeed it is!

-What a winner Elaine…this is the kind of thing I could eat for every meal of the day, starting right now, for breakfast 🙂
+What a winner Elaine…this is the kind of thing I could eat for every meal of the day.
+I actually had some this morning for breakfast 🙂

 Thanks so much Sue!
 And yes, my family could eat it 3 meals a day!

 Such a hearty and comforting pasta dish.
-My family will love this.
+My family loved this.

 Thanks Andrea!
 I’ve never met anyone who doesn’t like this casserole!

-This is a real winter warmer dish, so easy to make and ideal for a mid-week supper.
-Pasta dishes are so good, and this is a great take on a classic recipe.
+This is a real winter warmer dish, so easy to make, delicious, and ideal for a mid-week supper.

 Thanks so much Helen!

-This is the perfect comfort food.
+This is the perfect comfort food and so delicious.
 We are pasta lovers in our house.
-This is perfect any night of the week.
-I would make a huge batch so that we could have leftovers in the week too.
+Next time I will make a huge batch so that we could have leftovers in the week too.
 AND…bacon makes everything better!!

 Indeed it does Gloria!
 Thank you.

 What a fantastic recipe with family history attached to it!
 Your step-by-step photos are so helpful!
-My other half loves anything with bacon and cheese, so this will definitely be making into our menu!
+My other half loves anything with bacon and cheese, so he (we) loved it!
 And I’m with you on the crispy bits- I LOVE THEM ALL!

 Hehe.
 Thanks, Anna!
 We’re kindred spirits!
 I hope you enjoy it when you make it.
 It’s creamier and cheesier than it looks!